Key takeaways:

 And if your support network needs a boost, think about reaching out for help from one of these free, confidential resources:

-If you’re interested in finding a class, talk to your healthcare provider.
+If you’re interested in finding a class, talk to your healthcare team.
 Many clinics and hospitals offer parenting classes for free or for a small fee.
 There are also great online options for learning at home and connecting with other new parents.

 If you can fit in time to exercise with a newborn, here are some examples of moderate-intensity exercise: